 Our modelling approach is associated with a number of conceptual and methodological limitations worth mentioning.
 First, the model scenarios are idealized and not intended to directly reflect the temporal evolution of paleo-proxy signals as recorded in climatic archives.
 Second, changes in deep ocean ventilation are generated by varying the magnitude of the wind stress in the Southern Ocean by more than a factor of two.
 This is a convenient technical tuning mechanism to adjust the deep ocean ventilation age in the model.
 However, we stress the fact that these variations in SO wind strength exceed the range of realistic changes.
-The atmospheric CO2 response to realistic 5 variations has been found to be rather modest (Tschumi, 2009; Menviel et al., 2008).
+The atmospheric CO_2 response to realistic variations has been found to be rather modest (Tschumi, 2009; Menviel et al., 2008).

-The model simulations have been tailored to investigate the specific response of atmospheric CO_2 and other paleo-proxies to uniform variations in deep ocean ventilation age.
+The model simulations have been tailored to investigate the specific response in atmospheric CO_2 and other paleoproxies to uniform variations in deep ocean ventilation age.
 Several possibly important processes to explain the full glacial-interglacial CO_2 variability have not been taken into account.
-We have neglected for instance the well-recorded variations of AMOC (McManus et al., 2004), changes in the terrestrial biosphere, in sea surface temperatures or in sea ice cover.
+We have neglected, for instance, the well-recorded variations of AMOC (McManus et al., 2004), changes in the terrestrial biosphere, in sea surface temperatures or in sea ice cover.
 Further, the Bern3D+C is a model of intermediate complexity with coarse resolution and does not resolve eddies and other processes operating on small scales.
 Marine biological production is represented as simple prognostic formulations considering the competition between opal and calcite producers and changes in the uptake ratio of silica to phosphate.
-In spite of these limitations, the results of our study allow for a number of robust conclusions.
-We will argue in the following that the processes represented in our model have probably played a dominant role for reorganizing the global carbon cycle during the early part of the last deglaciation.